VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 The travel Monitor is the basic module that encloses the children-process generation the creation of fifos and logs and the user query satisfaction.
-It is implemented as a wrapper that contains a hash table of <virusStats> that keep the blooms of each country group, lists of accepted/rejected requests with dates and a <MonitorManager> object that keeps the children monitoring easy and modular.
+It is implemented as a wrapper that contains a hash table of <virusStats> that keep the blooms of each country group in a skip list, lists of accepted/rejected requests with dates and a <MonitorManager> object that keeps the children monitoring easy and modular.

-Also we implement all the message handlers and IPC-related polling as described in later sections.
+Also we implement all the message handlers and IPC-related polling for the parent process as described in later sections, so that we only call a generic function to achive coordinated IPC.

 The API is consisted of an init, a create, an act, a destroy and a finalize routines, that keep the modularity of the struct, while we also provide a generic handler for SIGCHLD that will check for dead-children and will restore them by generating